pinterf/MedianBlur2/README.md

 ### Performance
 Unlike the old MedianBlur, this implementation has constant runtime complexity, meaning that theoretical performance is same for any radius.
 A few additional optimizations are included:

 1. Radii 1 and 2 are special-cased (a lot faster but less generic algorithm) when SSE2 is available.
+(8 bit videos)
 2. For 2 < radius < 8, generic approach with 8-bit bin size is used.
 3. For large radii, 16-bit bins are used, as described in the paper.
+4. TemporalMedianBlur is using 32 bit bins

 In other words, you can expect huge performance drop when going from 1 to 2, not so huge but still large from 2 to 3 and a noticeable slowdown from 7 to 8.
 Between them the fps should be constant and it actually might get a bit faster with larger radii.